ucsd-cse231-s22/ucsd-cse231-s22.github.io/pages/syllabus.md

 policy and this particular number:

-1. Without _any_ incentive, it's too easy to decide that attending isn't worth the effort of commuting, putting on pants, etc, and that you can learn just as well by watching the podcast after the fact or participating remotely.
+1. Without _any_ incentive, it's too easy to decide that attending isn't worth the effort of commuting, putting on shoes, etc, and that you can learn just as well by watching the podcast after the fact or participating remotely.
 I don't believe this is uniformly true, and I want people to at least get exposed to the value of being part of an in-person community.